CMMC Phase 2 enforcement begins November 2026. See how to get certified →

 Key Takeaways

-• Rev 3 aligns more closely with NIST SP 800-53 Rev 5 and restructures the original 14 control families with new, modified, and removed requirements.
+• Rev 3 aligns more closely with NIST SP 800-53 Rev 5 and restructures the original 14 control families.

-• Organization-Defined Parameters (ODPs) give flexibility but require organizations to justify their chosen values based on documented risk assessments.
+• Organization-Defined Parameters (ODPs) give flexibility but require documented risk-based justification.

-• Enhanced assessment procedures mean clearer guidance for assessors but higher expectations for evidence and documentation.
+• Enhanced assessment procedures raise the bar for evidence and documentation.

-• The increased scope and detail of Rev 3 makes manual compliance management impractical — automated evidence collection and drift detection become necessities.
+• The increased scope of Rev 3 makes automated evidence collection and drift detection practical necessities.

-• Start transition planning now, even before CMMC formally adopts Rev 3 — early movers gain advantages in both security posture and assessment readiness.
+• Start transition planning now — early movers gain advantages in security posture and assessment readiness.

 What Changed in Rev 3

-NIST Special Publication 800-171 Revision 3 represents a significant update to the framework that underpins CMMC Level 2 and most federal CUI protection requirements.
-The revision aligns more closely with NIST SP 800-53 Rev 5 and introduces changes that organizations need to understand.
+NIST SP 800-171 Revision 3 represents a significant update to the framework underpinning CMMC Level 2 and most federal CUI protection requirements.

 Rev 3 is not a minor update — it restructures control families, introduces Organization-Defined Parameters, and raises the bar for assessment evidence.